libjohn/casestudy_reproducible_workflow_census/README.md

   - the `_quarto.yaml` manages the report expression.
 Since the project is written with reproducible code.
-The expression can be rendered into alternative formats by changing the project type to an alternate format, such as a book.
-(See Quarto.org)
+The expression can be rendered into alternative formats by changing the project type

 - To rebuild the quarto website.
 Open the code in the RStudio IDE \> Build \> Render Project